For the first time, clumps of human cells called organoids were fully integrated with the brains of rats—and influenced their ...

 Rats do not simply drift through vague, sleepy fog.
-Their brains light up with detailed replays of the day, from sprinting ...
+Their brains light up with detailed replays of the day, from sprinting through corridors to scanning for food, and sometimes those nocturnal scenes ...

 May 2 -- They can run, climb, jump, turn right and left — all at the touch of a button.
 These aren't the latest gadgets in high-tech toys, but living and breathing rats — designed and trained to ...